 They believe it involves BOSU balls, balance drills, and mini bands and is done separately from everything else.
 And then boom.
 Their players are on their way to having bionic knees and ankles.

 Alas, this couldn’t be more far from the truth.

 Funny enough, when coaches ask me what I do for injury prevention I chuckle.
-And I just replay in my head all of the crazy shit I do with my athletes to make them resilient beasts.
+And I just replay in my head all of the crazy things I do with my athletes to make them resilient beasts.
 And chuckle again.

 To that end, “injury prevention” is a fancy catchphrase for “strength training.”